UCSD-MASHED/chatapp/README.md

 This is a JSON configuration file that was generated in Firebase.
 You can follow this [link](https://firebase.google.com/docs/admin/setup#initialize-sdk) for instructions.
 We need this file so that our third-party plugin [cypress-firebase](https://github.com/prescottprue/cypress-firebase) can utilize the firebase-admin SDK to test the Firebase project.

+### Workflow Setup

+We have several GitHub Actions [workflows](.github/workflows) configured in our repo.
+These workflows build, run, test, and deploy our project.
+In addition, they are configured to preview and deploy pull requests and merges into our dev branch to a second Firebase application - a "beta" app that we use as our development application.
+In addition to our workflows deploying to this beta app, they also deploy our JS Doc documentation, Jest coverage report, and Code climate report.
+Because our workflows are configured to work with this beta app and other resources, this means that our workflow files will not work for your project out-of-the-box.

+If you would like to use our workflow setup as a template, you will need to set up Jest coverage, Code Climate, JS Doc, and a secondary "beta" app for your porject.
+For more information on how to do this, see the relevant sections and links at the end of this document.

+If you would not like to use our workflow setup or would like to adapt it, be sure to update these files according to your desired workflows.

-After setting up the environment files, you should install all the project dependencies by doing `yarn install`.
+After setting up the environment files and your own workflow files, you should install all the project dependencies by doing `yarn install`.
 Once the installation is done, you should be able to utilize the commands in the Scripts section below.

 ## Scripts